isaacy2012/ecs-id-public/README.md

 Once you're done scanning, simply export to a CSV file and email to the course coordinator.

+**Save Course Code and email**

+Save the course code and email to autofill when exporting.

 **Audible Scan Notification**

 When a scan is completed, a beep lets you know so you can scan the next QR Code.